 There is a single-user washroom on the mainspace floor.

 The washroom has enough space for a manual wheelchair but would be too small for a powerchair user to turn around comfortably.
-There is no automatic door opener, there is a grab bar, but the placement isn’t great.
-Handles to the bathroom door were knobs, not levers.
-The faucet may pose access barriers to folks with limited mobility as it needs sustained pressure to function.
+There is no automatic door opener, there is a grab bar, placed lower than typical.
+There is also a wooden chair in the bathroom.

 Protocols: